Arts Education and Access Income Tax Administrative Rules

 E. The Division’s notice that the tax is owed, its response to a protest, and the Director’s decision are each valid if sent to the taxfiler’s last known address.

 2. Pay the Tax and Seek a Refund.
 If a taxfiler claims no tax or assessed penalties are owed, the taxfiler may protest the imposition of the tax or penalties by paying the tax and penalties and requesting a refund of their payment in accordance with this Administrative Rule.

-A. In order to receive a refund, taxfilers must submit a written request to the Division within 90 calendar days of the later of:
+A. In order to receive a refund, taxfilers must submit a written request to the Division within the later of:

-1. the due date of the tax return; or
+1. Three years from the due date of the tax return; or

 2. Two years from the date the payment was made.